MicrosoftDocs/azure-devops-docs/docs/pipelines/languages/dotnet-core.md

   or update your projects and development machine to the newer version of .NET Core SDK.

 * You may be using some logic in Visual Studio IDE that is not encoded in your build pipeline.
-  VSTS or TFS run each of the commands you specify in the tasks one after the other in a new process.
+  Azure Pipelines or TFS run each of the commands you specify in the tasks one after the other in a new process.
-  Look at the logs from the VSTS or TFS build to see the exact commands that ran as part of the build.
+  Look at the logs from the Azure Pipelines or TFS build to see the exact commands that ran as part of the build.
   Repeat the same commands in the same order on your development machine to locate the problem.

 * If you have a mixed solution that includes some .NET Core projects and some .NET Framework projects, you should also use the **NuGet** task to restore packages specified in `package.json` files.
   Similarly, you should add **MSBuild** or **Visual Studio Build** tasks to build the .NET Framework projects.

-* If your builds fail intermittently while restoring packages, either Nuget.org is having issues or there are networking problems between the Azure data center and Nuget.org.
-These are not under our control, and you may need to explore whether using VSTS Package Management with Nuget.org as an upstream source improves the reliability of your builds.
+* If your builds fail intermittently while restoring packages, either NuGet.org is having issues or there are networking problems between the Azure data center and NuGet.org.
+These are not under our control, and you may need to explore whether using Azure Artifacts with NuGet.org as an upstream source improves the reliability of your builds.

 * Occasionally, when we roll out an update to the hosted images with a new version of .NET Core SDK or Visual Studio,